Smoke Detectors and Americium

 The other type of detector does not contain radioactive material; it uses a photoelectric sensor to detect the change in light level caused by smoke.
 This type is more expensive to purchase and install, and is less effective in some circumstances.

-Americium oxide, AmO2, was first offered for sale by the US Atomic Energy Commission in 1962 and the price of US$1500 per gram has remained virtually unchanged since.
-One gram of americium oxide provides enough active material for more than three million household smoke detectorsa.
+Americium dioxide, AmO2, was first offered for sale by the US Atomic Energy Commission in 1962 and the price of US$1500 per gram has remained virtually unchanged since.
+One gram of americium oxide provides enough active material for more than three million household smoke detectorsb.

-Americium (in combination with beryllium) is also used as a neutron source in non-destructive testing of machinery and equipment, and as a thickness gauge in the glass industry.
-However, its most common application is as an ionisation source in smoke detectors, and most of the several kilograms of americium made each year is used in this way.
+The most common application of americium is of the Am-241 isotope as an ionisation source in smoke detectors, and most of the several kilograms of americium recovered each year is used in this way at present.

 Operation of smoke detectors

-The vital ingredient of household smoke detectors is a very small quantityb of Am-241 as americium dioxide (AmO2).
+The vital ingredient of household smoke detectors is a very small quantityc of Am-241 as americium dioxide (AmO2).

 Even swallowing the radioactive material from a smoke detector would not lead to significant internal absorption of Am-241.
 Americium dioxide is insoluble, so will pass through the digestive tract without delivering a significant radiation dose.
 (Americium-241 is however a potentially dangerous isotope if it is taken into the body in soluble form.
 It decays by both alpha activity and gamma emissions and it would concentrate in the skeleton).